Hanohano Hale

 No analysis available

-The pool feature is very strongly supported: roughly 20 listings mention it directly, with phrases like “pool and BBQ area,” “private pool,” “swimming pool,” and “oceanfront pool.”
-The remarks are consistent across multiple agents and listing types, so this does not look like a copy-paste anomaly but a real shared building amenity.
+Pool is strongly confirmed by the remarks and historical MLS data.
+Roughly 20 listings mention it directly, with repeated phrases such as "pool and BBQ area," "private pool," "swimming pool," and "large oceanfront pool."
+The evidence appears consistent across many listings and agents, not a one-off copy-paste error.

 No analysis available

-I searched for saltwater, saltwater pool, salt pool, or saline pool language.
-The only explicit pool-water description found was “freshwater swimming pool,” so the pool is not salt water.
+I searched for saltwater, salt pool, saline pool, and similar wording.
+The only explicit pool-water description found was freshwater, so this is not a saltwater pool.

 No analysis available

-There is overwhelming evidence that the building has shared/community laundry facilities.
-Across many current listings, multiple agents explicitly mention it with consistent wording such as "community laundry," "coin operated laundry," "community washer and dryer facilities," and "two community laundry rooms."
-This looks like a stable building feature rather than a copy-paste error, and it is confirmed in remarks across numerous listings.
+There is overwhelming evidence that Hanohano Hale has shared/community laundry facilities.
+Across many current listings, multiple agents independently mention it with specific wording such as 'community laundry,' 'coin operated laundry,' 'community washer and dryer facilities,' and 'two community laundry rooms,' which strongly supports the MLS amenity checkbox rather than a copy-paste error.

 Parking is strongly confirmed at the building level.
-Across the provided remarks, many listings explicitly mention parking, including "one dedicated parking stall," "one reserved parking stall," "one assigned parking stall," and "guest parking," showing this is a consistent building feature rather than a one-off unit detail.
-The evidence appears repeated across multiple agents and listings.
+Across the remarks, many listings explicitly mention it, such as "one dedicated parking stall," "one reserved parking stall," "on-site parking spot," and "one assigned parking stall."
+The repeated references across multiple listings and agents make this a clear building feature.

 No analysis available

-I looked for language indicating deeded or owned parking, such as "deeded parking" or "parking included in the deed," and found none.
-The listings consistently say assigned, reserved, or dedicated stall, which does not establish deeded ownership.
+I looked for wording like "deeded parking," "owned parking," or "parking included in deed" and found none.
+The remarks only mention assigned, reserved, dedicated, or one parking stall, which do not establish deeded ownership.

 No analysis available

-I searched for parking fees, monthly parking rentals, or additional parking charges and found nothing.
-The remarks mention assigned/dedicated stalls and guest parking, but no separate parking cost.
+I searched for parking rental, monthly parking charge, or any additional parking cost and found nothing.
+The listings mention assigned/reserved/dedicated stalls and guest parking, but no separate parking fee.

 No analysis available